 Goals point the way.
 But they alone can’t help you do what you want to do.

 Let’s take the “growing a mustache” example.
 Even if your facial hair grows beautifully, you’ll still need to cut it and nurture it.
-Instead of saying “I want to grow a mustache and have Baywatch body,” your definition for greatness should involve a change of lifestyle: “I want to become a person who eats healthy, trains regularly and treats his facial hair with respect.”
+Instead of saying “I want to grow a mustache and have a Baywatch body,” your definition for greatness should involve a change of lifestyle: “I want to become a person who eats healthy, trains regularly, and treats his facial hair with respect.”